This article provides an overview of domain names, subdomains, subdirectories, and an explanation of the benefits of using subdomains.

 Similar to main domains, subdomains are used to create easy to remember addresses for specific or unique content within a website.
-For more information on subdomains, see the Set up a Subdomain article.
+For more information on subdomains, see the Add a Domain article.

 A subdirectory is any folder that exists beneath a domain.
 For example:

 Subdomains, Subdirectories, and SEO

 Most studies and SEO specialists agree that subdomain vs. subdirectory has no impact on SEO.
 For the most part, URL structures are a vanity feature, but have little functional value.
 While there are pros and cons to each approach, at Yext, we recommend a subdomain approach to service pages for a variety of reasons: